Best ETL Tools in 2025

 27. Google Cloud Data Fusion

-Cloud Data Fusion simplifies data integration by enabling businesses to build and manage pipelines that extract, transform, and load data from various sources.
+Cloud Data Fusion is a fully managed, no-code/low-code data integration service.
+It’s built on the open-source CDAP platform and helps users design, build, and manage ETL/ELT pipelines through a visual interface.
+It’s ideal for integrating data from multiple sources without needing deep coding skills.
 Its visual, user-friendly interface supports both technical and non-technical users.
 Its key advantages include pre-built transformations, reusable components, and support for real-time data processing.
 Compared to other ETL solutions, it stands out for its intuitive design, scalability, and collaborative features.

 Pros: